JHawk/cabal_all_the_things/notes.md

 **Prepares to build the package**

 * Looks for available packages
-* Tries to resolve dependecies
+* Tries to resolve dependencies
 * Decides which tools to use
-* Tells which dependecies aren't available
+* Tells which dependencies aren't available

 -----------